Overview

 What's on offer?

-At 85,000sq metres, what isn’t?
-Two pools, extensive thermal facilities, 46 treatment rooms (yup), three relaxation areas, a spa restaurant, a new mani/pedi boutique, a spa shop and a wellness suite.
-A handy map will help you find your way around.
+What isn’t, quite frankly?
+Two pools, extensive thermal facilities, 46 treatment rooms (yup), three relaxation areas, a spa restaurant, a mani/pedi boutique, a larger-than-average spa shop and a wellness suite.
+Add to that the stunning Spa Garden, which opened in July 2024 - with three large hydrotherapy pools, sauna, and cold plunge tubs – you’ll need the handy fold out map to help you find your way around, though staff are on the look-out for confused spa goers and great at setting you in the right direction.

 The spa reception is light and spacious with plenty of staff on hand to help.
-Pick up your locker wrist band at the reception desk – we brought robes from our room; day guests can collect theirs from the spa reception desk on arrival.
+Pick up your locker wrist band at the reception desk – we brought robes from our room; day guests can collect theirs from here.
 Immediately ahead you’ll find a circular Atrium Lounge with seats for relaxing beneath a round skylight.

-Changing rooms are large with private changing cubicles, and spacious, clean showers stocked with Voya shampoo, conditioner and body wash.
-There are two well-equipped vanity areas with cleanser, toner, cotton pads, hairdryers and straighteners in front of mirrors, as well as a dozen or more stools by which to change.
+Changing rooms are large with private changing cubicles, and clean showers stocked with Voya shampoo, conditioner and body wash.
+There are two well-equipped vanity areas with cleanser, toner, cotton pads, hairdryers and straighteners in front of mirrors.

-You’ll find eight egg chairs and three cosy cabanas down the corridor; grab a cup of fruit infused water and take it to the hydrotherapy pool with its muted blue lighting reflecting off the water.
+There are eight teal blue egg chairs and three cosy cabanas down the corridor; grab a cup of fruit-infused water and take it to the hydrotherapy pool with its muted blue lighting reflecting off the water.
 Don’t forget to luxuriate in the nearby hot tub which seats four to six people.

 From here, head to the Nordic Heat and Ice Suite with its four zones designed to stimulate your senses.
-Inhale the delicate scent of lavender in the warm aroma room, inhale lung-clearing salt in the salt inhalation room, bask in the heat at the Aspen wood sauna and cool off with flaked ice in the Ice Temple.
+Inhale the delicate scent of lavender in the warm aroma room, inhale lung-clearing salt in the salt inhalation room (which was so steamy we nearly sat on another spa-goer’s lap), bask in the heat at the Aspen wood sauna and cool off with flaked ice and cool showers in the Ice Temple.
 Water stations are dotted around to ensure you stay hydrated.

-If you want to work out, there’s a well-equipped fitness area with two large studios, a spinning room, and a cardio and weights gym.
-At least 90 classes a week are on offer here, from archery to Yin Yoga (which we tried).
+If you want to work out, there’s a well-equipped, two-storey fitness area with two large studios, a spinning room, and a cardio and weights gym; a recent face lift has seen this area expanded to include a new Peloton station.
+At least 90 classes a week are on offer here, from archery to Yin Yoga.

 Tell us about the treatments

-Hoar Cross Hall's extensive spa menu includes a wide variety of treatments from Elemis, Voya and Grown Alchemist including facials, massages, scrubs and wraps, manicures and pedicures, as well as Holistic treatments, and treatments for men and mums-to-be.
+Hoar Cross Hall's extensive spa menu includes a wide variety of treatments from Elemis, Voya and Grown Alchemist including facials, massages, scrubs, wraps, manicures and pedicures, holistic treatments and those tailored for men and mums-to-be, as well as haircuts in the salon.

 Food Facts